alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 We'll close by briefly discussing MLPs and LayerNorm, which are the other main components of a Transformer.

-# A hypothetical language model
+# Warmup: a hypothetical language model

 (If you want to get right to Transformers, you can skip to ["What's in a Transformer"](#whats-in-a-transformer) below)